B3a — Assessment Competency

 Table of Contents

-The assessment competency
+The competency

 On this page:

-• An assessment refers to the process of collecting data for some purpose which might include a measurement
+• An assessment refers to the process of collecting data

 • A measure relates to a specific set of data which can be quantified

-• A structured assessment involves collecting and organising data into a fixed framework, often a form.
+• A structured assessment involves collecting and organising data into a fixed framework, often a form,

 Assessment competency.

-Unfortunately, the assessment process is frequently undertaken as a fixed procedure, “filling in the forms”, using structured assessments suggested or even required by professional guidance, managers, commissioners, or the team.
-Many patients complain that “all you do is assess” when they have the same measure used on repeated occasions.
 Many professionals conflate objectivity with being scientific.
 They contrast structured questioning and using standardised measures, considered objective and scientific, with listening to the patient, which is regarded as subjective, non-scientific and flawed.
-Many clinicians also only consider seriously the phenomena they can measure, and they ignore or avoid phenomena they cannot measure.
+Many clinicians also only pay attention to phenomena they can measure, and they ignore or avoid phenomena they cannot measure.

 One way to regain a balanced, patient-centred approach is to treat the assessment as an exploration.
 In the beginning, you explore the lie of the land, as given by the patient, who will usually take you over all the terrain using random routes that reflect what is important to them.
 As you identify interesting places, you can make a note to return later for greater exploration.
+When the person (and anyone accompanying them) has finished, you can explore further interesting areas they mention and any matters you still need to know about.

-Knowledge.
 Communication.

 One well-researched helpful technique is to develop the four habits described in 2006 by Edward Krupat and colleagues from Kaiser Permanente, Northern California.
 The four habits are: